khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 If these options don't meet your needs, [reach out to the design system team](https://handbook.gitlab.com/handbook/engineering/development/dev/foundations/design-system/) to discuss potential improvements.

-Using design tokens in code is explained in more detail [here](/product-foundations/design-tokens-technical-implementation).
+Using design tokens in code is explained in more detail in [design tokens technical implementation](/product-foundations/design-tokens-technical-implementation).

 ## Concepts